We refer to the skin surrounding them, not the eyes themselves in this condition. The skin around the eyes is the most fragile and thin of our bodies.

 Depending on the cause, swollen eyes take a few days to several weeks to clear up.

-Be sure to stay indoors when you can, if allergies are the cause.
-If your swollen eyelids are due to a cry, be sure to wash your face before going to bed.
+Be sure to stay indoors when you can if allergies are the cause.
+If your swollen eyelids are due to a cry, wash your face before bed.

 When to see a doctor?

-You should see a doctor immediately if your swollen eyes are accompanied by these symptoms:
+You should see a doctor immediately if these symptoms accompany your swollen eyes: